Hayden-Cao/Bash-Scripts-on-Docker/README.md

 ```bash
 mkdir nodes
 ```
-When you download nodes put them into this nodes folder so we can mount it to the Docker container
+When you download nodes put them into this nodes folder so we can mount it to the Docker container.
+You will only need to drag the nodes into this folder once.
 ![image](https://github.com/user-attachments/assets/67c8bc6e-77f5-4fbb-9429-748c0575be14)